datahangar/sfunnel/docs/k8s.md

 You can funnel traffic from multiple `ClusterIP`(non headless) services - with multiple ports - into a single protocol+port, as long as they are backed by the same pods.
-This effectively routes all flows (of that service) from a consumer Pod A talk to the same backend Pod B until there is a rescheduling.
+This effectively routes all flows (of that service) from a consumer Pod A to the same backend Pod B.

 An example: